top of page

 Conservation Manager

-Mark has a BS iand MS, both in Geography, and a PhD in Geology from Northern Illinois University.
-His career has focused at the intersection of technology and agronomy for over 20 years.
+Mark has a BS and MS in Geography, and a PhD in Geology from Northern Illinois University.
+His career has been focused at the intersection of technology and agronomy for over 20 years.
 Mark's current interests include conducting field research of regenerative agriculture concepts.

 Mark Stelford